gtimelog/gtimelog/README.txt

 ~/.gtimelog/gtimelogrc) will be started with all the activities listed in it.
 My Mutt configuration lets me edit the report before sending it.

+If you forget to enter an activity, you can start your activity with a 24h time ("09:30 morning meeting") or a minute-offset ("-10 morning meeting").
+Note that the new activity must still be after the last entered event.
+The time/offset will be removed from the description of the activity before it's entered.

-If you make a mistake and type in the wrong activity name, or just forget to enter an activity, don't worry.
+If you make a mistake and type in the wrong activity name, don't worry.
 GTimeLog stores the time log in a simple plain text file ~/.gtimelog/timelog.txt.
 Every line contains a timestamp and the name of the activity that was finished at the time.
 All other lines are ignored, so you can add comments if you want to -- just make sure no comment begins with a timestamp.
 You do not have to worry about GTimeLog overwriting your changes -- GTimeLog always appends entries at the end of the file, and does not keep the log file open all the time.
 You do have to worry about overwriting changes made by GTimeLog with your editor -- make sure you do not enter any activities in GTimeLog while you have timelog.txt open in a text editor.

 If you want a more visual idea of how you spend your time you can export the "Work/Slacking stats" to a spreadsheet and graph them.
 You get 4 values per